bradleyrudbek/thorrudbek.de/content/blog/anki/index.md

 For this card I used a [toilet flushing sound](https://freesound.org/people/flunkspagnargel/sounds/238541/) I found on [www.freesound.org](https://www.freesound.org).
 In this particular card I have the sound and image together, but I have other cards with different combinations, for example on one side just the sound, on the other the image and the word.

 ### <a name="pics"></a>4.6 - Creative use of pictures
-I was one time checking my answers to a language exercise on propositions in German, and by mistake looked at the wrong part of the Lösungsbuch.
+I was one time checking my answers to a language exercise on propositions in German, and by mistake looked at the wrong part of the *Lösungsbuch*.
 It was about where Hans was placing his Fahrrad, and according to my wrong lookup it turns out he was putting it above his bed.
 That sounded a little weird to me, but when I realised the mistake I decided to create an image Flashcard based on this, because such a scene (bicycle stored over the bed) increases the memorability of a card.

-I am not Gimp wizard, but after struggling a bit I came up with cards like this:
+I am not a Gimp wizard, but after struggling a bit I came up with cards like this:

 ![das Fahrrad steht über dem Bett auf dem Dachboden](./fahrrad.png)